MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

 ---
-title: "Tutorial: Getting started with Always Encrypted with secure enclaves in SQL Server"
+title: "Tutorial: Getting started using Always Encrypted with secure enclaves in SQL Server"
 description: This tutorial teaches you how to create a basic environment for Always Encrypted with secure enclaves in SQL Server, using virtualization based security (VBS) enclaves and no enclave attestation.
 You'll also learn how to encrypt data in-place, and issue rich confidential queries against encrypted columns using SQL Server Management Studio (SSMS). ms.custom:
 - seo-lt-2019